 Next at 7:43 into his solo…

-Minor scales what!?! – Minor scales don’t mean minor chords
+Minor scales what!?! – Minor scales don’t necessarily mean minor chords

-When you’re learning jazz improvisation, not only are you exposed to many different modes for minor chords, you’re also told to learn several different minor scales, including the melodic minor and harmonic minor.
+When you’re learning jazz improvisation, not only are you exposed to many different modes for minor chords, you’re generally also exposed to 3 different minor scales, including the melodic minor , harmonic minor, and natural minor.

 Where do these minor SCALES fit in with minor CHORDS?